 Moderated or Unmoderated: Which Qualitative Research Method is Right for You?

-You may think that getting into the why’s and how’s of your users’ actions is going to be…a lot.
-While it’s true there’s no set-it-and-forget-it way to conduct qualitative research, there is good news.
-That is, there is more than one way to get the information you need, based on the amount of resources at your disposal and your objectives.
+You may think that getting into the why’s and how’s of your users’ actions will be arduous work.
+While there’s no set-it-and-forget-it way to conduct qualitative research, there is good news.
+There is more than one way to get the information you need, based on the number of resources at your disposal and your objectives.

-For those who have time and personnel on their side, moderated testing should be the first consideration.
-For those looking to get some quick answers in a less-hands-on way, unmoderated testing will be the way to go.
+Moderated testing should be the first consideration for those who have time and personnel on their side.
+However, for those looking to get some quick answers in a less hands-on way, unmoderated testing will be the way to go.
 Here’s the difference.

 Moderated Usability Testing — a.k.a.
 Someone From Your Team Leads the Test